 However, acquiring these benefits is not always simple.
 At Stokes & Kopitsky, P.A., we understand the effects an unexpected tragedy can have on a family, and we have spent decades representing disabled beneficiaries not just in Atlanta, but across the state of Georgia.

 Social Security disability is a federal insurance program meant to supplement income for people who become disabled to the point where they can no longer work.
 It can supplement long-term workers’ compensation insurance or any other sort of disability benefits from accident or injury.
 Social Security is available to all workers who have worked long enough to pay social security taxes and pays out based on the financial needs of the disabled person.

-In the year 2015, just over 10.2 million people across the United States were collecting SSDI (Social Security Disability Insurance), and the payments in just the month of December that year totaled more than $11.4 billion.
+In a year, over 10.2 million people across the United States were collecting SSDI (Social Security Disability Insurance) and the payments in just one month totaled more than $11.4 billion.

 On average, the age of a beneficiary is around 54 years old, but in truth over 25% of all workers currently in their 20s will become disabled before they reach retirement age.
 Currently, over 56 million Americans are disabled, and over 50% of those are between 18 and 64 years of age.

 The leading causes of social security applications are disorders related to connective tissue or the musculoskeletal system, exposure to poisoning, physical injuries, cardiovascular disorders, nervous system and sensory organ diseases, spinal injuries, soft tissue injuries or injury to the extremities, mental health disorders, work-related accidents, and cancer.

 Many people experience factors in their daily lives that increase the risk of.
 These include obesity, engaging in high-risk activities, use of tobacco, alcohol and other substances, and unhealthy lifestyles.